tonytw1/osm-jigsaw/README.md

 ### Way reuse

-For the full planet 11,251,035 unique ways used.
+In theory, ajoining areas might share boundaries; would deduplicating share boundary ways save much?

-Of which 688828 are used more than once.
+For the full planet (20180806) 11,251,035 unique ways used.
+Of which 688,828 (~6%) are used more than once.

-With a distibution list:
+With a distribution like:

 10562207   112276   285277    48126    93281    25147    38977    15248    19230     9919    10621     7911     5031     2283     2074     1846     2517     2349     1967     1063     1140      612      621      348      341      123       85      174      145       61       17        3        1

 ![Way reuse](r/way-reuse.png)

 ### Deriving a location name from the area hierarchy